skade/yakshav.es/_sources/my-little-mentorship.md

 Hi $speaker,

 Thank you again for speaking at this years eurucamp!
-As per this years unconditional mentorship program[1], you will have a mentor assigned.
+As per this years unconditional mentorship program, you will have a mentor assigned.

 We are lucky to have a 1 on 1 match for mentors and speakers.
 Your assigned mentor is: $mentor $mentor_email